W1ldPo1nter/django-queryable-properties/docs/common.rst

 using the ``__`` separator, as their first parameter.
 Additionally, the optional ``negated`` parameter can be used to set up the property to check for the *non-existence* of related objects instead.
-In queries, the given query path is extended with the ``__isnull`` lookup,  to determine whether or not related objects exist.
+In queries, the given query path is extended with the ``__isnull`` lookup,  to determine whether related objects exist.
 The path may also lead to a nullable field, which would allow to check for the existence of related objects that have a value for a certain field.